 - vitamin C

-You should eat at least five servings daily.
+You should eat between 1 and 3 cups of vegetables each day.
 In order to get the widest range of vitamins, vary the types you eat.
-Find out which fruits and veggies are also low in carbs.

 Foods containing protein are very important.
 Protein helps repair and replace liver cells damaged by hepatitis C.